sgrieve/GEG6230/handbook/handbook.md

 All teaching for this course will take place in person.
 Each week there is a 3 hour timetabled session.
 On some weeks this will consist of a lecture, followed by a practical to be completed independently by the students.
 In other weeks, the session will be an interactive live coding lesson.
 Each week, in addition to these 3 timetabled hours, there will be a dedicated class office hour, where students can get 1:1 or small group feedback and help with class material.

 Lectures in this course are integrated with practical work, and build week to week so skipping a class will impact your ability to pass the course.
 It is your responsibility to catch up on any material you have missed prior to the next class.

+Lectures and practicals will be livestreamed via BlackBoard Collaborate to support students who are self isolating or otherwise have permission to access remote learning.

 # QMplus